opensoars/f_/readme.md

   // Function order f_ uses to call methods
   functionFlow: ['getSource', 'writeSource', 'notify'],

+  // Name given to the errors array
+  // default: errs
+  errorArray: 'errs',

   // Do we want a data reset when we use 'retryAll'.
 Can be changed later on
   // in our code ofcourse!
-  resetOnRetry: true, // Default: true
+  // Default: true
+  resetOnRetry: true,

   // Object in which we store our shared data.
-  dataNamespace: 'd', // Default: 'd'
+  // Default: 'd'
+  dataNamespace: 'd',

   // Data namespace properties to keep on reset.
   keepOnReset: ['testNamespace'],

   // How many times f_ will retry the whole task list
-  maxTotalRetries: 15, // Default: 10
+  // Default: 10
+  maxTotalRetries: 15,

   // How many times f_ will retry a single method
-  maxMethodRetries: 5, // Default: 10
+  // Default: 10
+  maxMethodRetries: 5,

   // Specific methods will be retried specified times.
   // Will override maxMethodRetries